jared-ni/LSMTree-DB/DesignDoc.md

     - design file format for sorted runs (keys, values, min/max keys).
     - define size ratios between levels (L1 = L0 * 10)
     - create manifest structure: describes the file to level relationships and indicate which set of files form a current snapshot
+    - Basically have one file per level, and then write into the upper level first, and every next level can be bigger.s

 5. Handle merging / compaction
     - triggered when level reaches capacity, or set of sorted files overlapping (called run).